 - Enables the organisation to achieve greater transparency and visibility over its portfolio.

-- Improves alignment between all aspects of the portfolio with the organisation’s strategic goals.
+- Improves alignment between all aspects of the portfolio and the organisation’s strategic goals.

-- Elevates stakeholder engagement and investment by implementing clear customer feedback processes.
+- Elevates stakeholder engagement by implementing clear customer feedback processes.

 - The inclusion of upfront planning and process definition leads to reduced agility compared to pure agile approaches.

-- SAFe can be terminology heavy that can act as a big barrier to entry and proper adoption.
+- SAFe can be heavy on terminology, and this can be a barrier to entry and adoption.

 - While it empowers teams, directives are still top-down in nature which is contradictory to pure Agile practices.